Porsche Panamera review – does it still have a place in the new Taycan world?

 And if a hatchback isn’t quite for you, Porsche’s Sport Turismo estate variant matches all of the standard car’s attributes in a slightly more practical package.
 Specified as such, the Panamera really is in a class of its own, and if you can stomach the high purchase price there are fewer more complete cars on sale right now.

 Porsche Panamera in detail

-- > Engine and gearbox and technical highlights – Hot-V turbocharged engines are paired with a competent eight-speed dual-clutch transmission.
+- > Engine and gearbox and technical highlights – Hot-V turbocharged engines are paired with a sharp eight-speed dual-clutch transmission.
 Hybrids come in V6 or V8 flavours

-- > Ride and handling – For such a big and heavy machine, the Panamera has incredible poise and control.
+- > Ride and handling – For such a big and heavy car, the Panamera has incredible poise and control

 Prices, specs and rivals